 Grouping of resources can be done in three different ways according to your needs:

 Static groups can be defined when you have a definite set of users/computers from a single or different domains to be added or when you want the existing Active Directory group structure to be added to the product.
 These groups are created as targets, for various tasks.
 A computer can be a part of more than one static custom group.

 Static custom groups can also be created by directly choosing the pre-existing subgroups from the AD.
 All the available groups under the AD will be listed in the product, and the necessary groups can be selected and created into a separate custom groups.
 Existing subgroups in the selected objects of the AD will be created as individual custom groups (if they aren't already a custom group in the product), with the following naming pattern: AD Group Name - Parent OU - Domain.
 In the case that the provided name already exists, sequential numbers will be added at the end.
 [Eg: AD Group Name - Parent OU - Domain (1)]

-A Static unique group is a static group, where the computers belonging to this group cannot be added to any other groups.
-Computers added to a Static Unique group once, will not be listed, when you try to create another group of the same kind.
-The main purpose of the creating a Static unique group is to associate these groups as Scope for the users.
+A static unique group is a static custom group, where the computers belonging to this group cannot be added to any other groups.
+Computers added to a static unique group once, will not be listed when you try to create another group of the same kind.
+The main purpose of creating a static unique group is to associate these groups as Scope for the users.
 All the privileges to manage this group can be defined only by the administrator.

-A Dynamic Group is the one that is created with a set of rules or criteria.
-Based on the defined criteria, the computers gets automatically added to this group.
-Any new computer matching the criteria will automatically get added to this group.
+A dynamic custom group is created with a set of rules or criteria.
+Based on the defined criteria, the computers get automatically included to this group.
+Any new computers matching the criteria will automatically get added to this group.
 The computers belonging to this group are generated only during the execution configuration.
-The defined queries will be applied and the result will be published as the Dynamic Custom Group.
+The defined queries will be applied and the result will be published as the dynamic custom group. dynamic Groups can be created on the basis of various criteria like: